akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240222000000/index.md

 **ABSTRACT**
 Existing <b>text-to-image</b> models still struggle to generate images of multiple objects, especially in handling their spatial positions, relative sizes, overlapping, and attribute bindings.
 In this paper, we develop a training-free <b>Multimodal-LLM</b> agent (MuLan) to address these challenges by progressive multi-object generation with planning and feedback control, like a human painter.
-MuLan harnesses a <b>large</b> <b>language</b> <b>model</b> <b>(LLM)</b> to decompose a <b>prompt</b> to a sequence of sub-tasks, each generating only one object conditioned on previously generated objects by stable diffusion.
-Unlike existing <b>LLM-grounded</b> methods, MuLan only produces a high-level plan at the beginning while the exact size and location of each object are determined by an <b>LLM</b> and attention guidance upon each sub-task.
-Moreover, MuLan adopts a <b>vision-language</b> model (VLM) to provide feedback to the image generated in each sub-task and control the diffusion model to re-generate the image if it violates the original <b>prompt.</b> Hence, each model in every step of MuLan only needs to address an easy sub-task it is specialized for.
+MuLan harnesses a <b>large</b> <b>language</b> <b>model</b> <b>(LLM)</b> to decompose a <b>prompt</b> to a sequence of sub-tasks, each generating only one object conditioned on previously generated objects by stable <b>diffusion.</b> <b>Unlike</b> existing <b>LLM-grounded</b> methods, MuLan only produces a high-level plan at the beginning while the exact size and location of each object are determined by an <b>LLM</b> and attention guidance upon each sub-task.
+Moreover, MuLan adopts a <b>vision-language</b> model (VLM) to provide feedback to the image generated in each sub-task and control the <b>diffusion</b> <b>model</b> to re-generate the image if it violates the original <b>prompt.</b> Hence, each model in every step of MuLan only needs to address an easy sub-task it is specialized for.
 We collect 200 <b>prompts</b> containing multi-objects with spatial relationships and attribute bindings from different <b>benchmarks</b> to evaluate MuLan.
 The results demonstrate the superiority of MuLan in generating multiple objects over baselines.
 The code is available on https://github.com/measure-infinity/mulan-code.

 {{</citation>}}

-### (5/44 | 85/302) Cross-Domain Transfer Learning with CoRTe: Consistent and Reliable Transfer from Black-Box to Lightweight Segmentation Model (Claudia Cuttano et al., 2024)
+### (5/45 | 85/306) Cross-Domain Transfer Learning with CoRTe: Consistent and Reliable Transfer from Black-Box to Lightweight Segmentation Model (Claudia Cuttano et al., 2024)

 {{<citation>}}